jrhoun/jrhoun.com/content/about.md

 draft: false
 ---

 JR Houn is a follower of Jesus Christ, husband, parent, writer of things at a company called [Liferay](https://www.liferay.com), not-so-serious [musician](https://www.youtube.com/whoisdallas), professional car camper, quiet assessor of social and group dynamics, semi-pro software tester, 3rd (or 4th?) place finisher in the 1994 Fresno, CA Blockbuster Game Championship, and dabbler in all the things.
-Thoughts written here are my own and do not reflect official policies or views of Liferay or West Covina Christian Church.
+Posts do not reflect official policies or views of Liferay or West Covina Christian Church.

-He lives with his family in Orange County, CA and attends [West Covina Christian Church](https://www.westcovina.church).
+JR lives with his family in Orange County, CA and attends [West Covina Christian Church](https://www.westcovina.church).

 ## Updates